Berkeley-CS61B/skeleton-sp16/proj0/spec/proj0.md

 Once you've successfully merged, you should see a proj0 directory appear with files that match [the skeleton repostiory](https://github.com/Berkeley-CS61B/skeleton-sp16/tree/master/proj0).

+Note that if you did not already have a copy of the skeleton repo in your current folder, you will not be asked for a merge message.

+If you somehow end up having a merge conflict, consult the [git weird technical failures guide](http://cs61b.ug/sp16/materials/guides/git-wtfs.html).

 If you get some sort of error, STOP and either figure it out by carefully reading the the git guide or seek help at OH or Piazza.
 You'll potentially save yourself a lot of trouble vs. guess-and-check with git commands.
+If you find yourself trying to use commands you Google like `force push`, don't.

 The Planet Class and Its Constructor
 ----------------